Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

 In the present example,
-let us assume that each uncertain parameter can independently of the other uncertain parameters deviate from the parameter's nominal value by up to :math:`\pm 15\%`.
+let us assume that each uncertain parameter can independently deviate from its nominal value by up to :math:`\pm 15\%`.
 Then the parameter values are constrained to a box region, which we can implement as an instance of the :class:`~pyomo.contrib.pyros.uncertainty_sets.BoxSet` subclass: